christophM/interpretable-ml-book/README.md

 If you are interested in a bigger contribution, like writing a chapter or providing examples: that's great!
 Please open an issue on Github and we can discuss your ideas.

+Rules for contributing text or code:

+- Make sure each text line only contains one sentence.
+Exception: for item lists it is one item (with possibly multiple sentences) per line.
+- Fork the repository and open a pull request (PR) for requesting to include the changes.
+You can use "[WIP]" in the title of the PR, to indicate that you are still working on it

 ## Rendering the book
 Make sure all dependencies for the book are installed.
 This book has the structure of an R package, so dependencies can be installed easily, only R and the devtools library is required: